 - Activation of enzymes

 The design, structure and functionality of Richmen series ramen machines are carefully thought through, and developed keeping in mind that to ensure high quality of noodles the dough they are made from has to be aged after mixing.

 After the aging process is complete, the dough is pressed (by rolling) into a long flat sheet.

-Regardless of the amount of water added to the dough (within the allowed range), Richmen noodle machines apply optimal amount of force to a dough sheet.
+Regardless of the amount of water added to the dough (within the allowed range), Richmen noodle machines apply optimal force to a dough sheet.

 With a turn of one handle, the space between two press rollers can be quickly adjusted, and you can produce a smooth sheet with ease by just letting dough crumbs fall between the rollers – once a tip of dough sheet is wrapped over a rolling pin on the other side, the process continues automatically.

 Further, it is possible to alter the speed of the rollers’ rotation, so you are always in full control.
-The safety devices on top of the rollers compartment eliminate any possibility to get hurt by any accidents.
+The safety devices on top of the rollers compartment eliminate any possibility to get hurt by accident.